Learning Adversarial Markov Decision Processes with Delayed Feedback: Warm-up: a black-box reduction

-\section{Warm-up: A Black-box Reduction}
+\section{Warm-up: a black-box reduction}

-A simple way to deal with delays is to simulate a non-delayed algorithm and use its regret guarantees.
-Such an approach was adopted in several works (see ,e.g., \citet{weinberger2002delayed,joulani2013online}), but it results in sub-optimal regret bounds.
-The idea is to maintain $d_{max} + 1$ instances of the non-delayed algorithm, running the $i$-th instance on the episodes $k$ such that $k = i \mod (d_{max} + 1)$.
+One simple way to deal with delays (adopted in several MAB and online optimization works, e.g., \citet{weinberger2002delayed,joulani2013online}) is to simulate a non-delayed algorithm and use its regret guarantees.
+Specifically, we can maintain $d_{max} + 1$ instances of the non-delayed algorithm, running the $i$-th instance on the episodes $k$ such that $k = i \mod (d_{max} + 1)$.
 That is, at the first $d_{max} + 1$ episodes, the learner plays the first policy that each instance outputs.
-By the end of episode $d_{max} + 1$, the feedback from the first episode is observed, allowing the learner to feed it to the first instance.
+By the end of episode $d_{max} + 1$, the feedback for the first episode is observed, allowing the learner to feed it to the first instance.
 The learner would then play the second output of that instance, and so on.
-Denote the regret of the non-delayed algorithm by $\wt{\mathcal{R}}_K$.
-Effectively, each instance plays $\nicefrac{K}{(d_{max}+1)}$ episodes, and thus we can bound the regret of the learner as follows, $ \regret \leq (d_{max} + 1) \wt{\mathcal{R}}_{\nicefrac{K}{(d_{max}+1)}}. $
+Effectively, each instance plays $\nicefrac{K}{(d_{max}+1)}$ episodes, so we can use the regret of the non-delayed algorithm $\wt{\mathcal{R}}_K$ in order to bound $ \regret \leq (d_{max} + 1) \wt{\mathcal{R}}_{\nicefrac{K}{(d_{max}+1)}}. $ Plugging in standard adversarial MDP regret bounds \citep{rosenberg2019full,jin2019learning}, we obtain the following regret for both full-information and bandit feedback: